olimorris/onedarkpro.nvim/README.md

-      cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal?
+      cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal? alt_normal_color = false, -- When the window is out of focus, change the normal background?
   }
 })
 onedarkpro.load()